zigcBenx/Web-WIKI/README.md

       composer install
       ```
       for installing all dependecies.
-  5. Go to your favourite sql administration panel (phpmyadmin) and create new database
+  5. Go to your favourite sql administration panel (phpmyadmin) and create new database. - look at section how can I get phpmyadmin?
   6. Copy .env.example to .env
       ```
       cp .env.example .env